nowordsyours/Trinity-Hackathon/README.md

 - **End-to-End Encryption**: Secure data transmission and storage of the data with proper encryption of data.
 - **User Privacy**: The data of users remain private.
 - **Access Control**: Multi-factor authentication .
-- **Audit Logging**: activity tracking for security monitoring and privevntion against tampering.
+- **Audit Logging**: activity tracking for security monitoring and privention against tampering.
 - **Data Anonymization**: Personal data protection in analytics

 ### System Security